User, Interaction and Knowledge Modelling

 The Umeå University research on personalised knowledge-based systems is covering research projects with the objective to develop methods and technology, demonstrated in prototype implementations for supporting the individual in the activities of their choice.
-For the purpose, a particular focus is put on the design and modeling of the user interaction and knowledge content.
+For the purpose, a particular focus is put on the design and modeling of the user interaction and knowledge content of interactive, intelligent and autonomous systems and environments.

 |Vacancies||Application Deadline||Reference Number|